sierdzio/stimeline/README.md

 sTimeline is Free Software, for details see \ref license.

 sTimeline depends on Qt Framework and QuaZIP library.
+QuaZip sources are included in sTimeline source code directly.
+See 3rdParty/quazip/COPYING for licensing information.

 ## The looks